 - Unify employees have also been invited to carry out a compulsory online Ethics and Compliance training course which was issued across the business to ensure that its supply chain operates in an ethical and compliant manner.
 This online training course continues to be available to across the business to all existing employees and is routinely issued to all new employees.

 - A review of the existing training carried out within the business to ensure that its supply chain operates in an ethical and compliant manner including training on the prevention of modern slavery to critical departments, such as Procurement and Legal.
 It is anticipated that further training and information will be cascaded to reach the wider business.

 Each of the steps taken above continues to be carried out on an on-going basis.

 Unify acknowledges that the controls put in place to manage the risk posed from modern slavery require regular review.
-As such, Unify will continue to evaluate the effectiveness of these measures to ensure that the risk of modern slavery in the Unify supply chain is mitigated.
+As such, Atos will continue to evaluate the effectiveness of the measures set out in this statement to ensure that the risk of modern slavery is mitigated.